Gynko/leetcodechallenges/README.md

 # 1. Purpose

-This website allows me to showcase to a potential recruiter my skills when it comes to solving problems from the Leetcode website.
+This website allows me to showcase to a potential recruiter my skills when it comes to solving Frontend challenges.

+Currently 2 categories:

+1. Leetcode challenges
+2. Components such as dropdowns, forms, menus, layout

 # 2. Features / content